diloc/DAPD_Normalization/README.md

   </figcaption>
 </figure>

-After applying the image processing algorithms, some phenotyping traits are measured (Table 1).
+After applying the image processing algorithms, some phenotyping traits are measured during the acquisition time (Table 1).

 |Phenotyping Traits|
 |----------|